RealtyPremium/Semantic-UI-SCSS/README.md

 ### What this is

-This is the much needed Semantic UI SASS port.
+This is the much needed Semantic UI SCSS port.
 Based on bootstrap-sass's converter.

 ### How to use

+You need to have ruby installed on your system.

-Just clone this repo to your local environment and run:
+Just clone this repo to your local environment and run this from your command line:

 `rake convert`